roblee357/JavaTutoring/README.md

    5. Once the final version is committed, you will be given a grade.

 What to do:
-   1. See the edu.vanderbilt.cs.live67ProximityStreamDB interface for instructions
+   1. See the edu.vanderbilt.cs.live9.QueryEngine interface for instructions
    2. You will likely build off of your prior work.
 If you do so, you must fix any tests that break.
    3. When your implementation is complete, make sure the most up to date version is committed and pushed to your assignment repository.

-Warning!
+   4. One of the hardest parts of this assignment is going to be figuring out the requirements.
+Pay careful attention to the example in the QueryEngine.main() method.
+It generates an abstract syntax tree, prints it out for you, and then shows what a manually crafted FindExpression for that syntax tree would look like.
+It is your job to implement a visitor that can construct the FindExpressions automatically from an arbitrary syntax tree.

+Warning!!
 There may be typos, bugs, or other issues with the assignment.
 If you encounter a bug, typo, etc., please post to the course discussion forum to let the instructor know.